 About Us: We’re here to help

 Bank of Hawaii’s Charitable Foundation Services Department was established to serve private foundations in Hawaii and their grantmaking needs.
-The department’s nine staff members include four account officers (two with law degrees and one MBA), one grants administrator, and four specialists.
+The department’s eight staff members include three account officers (one with a JD/MBA), one grants administrator, and four specialists.

 The Private Foundation